kaluzny-konrad/kaluzny-konrad/README.md

 - 👋 Hi, I’m @kaluzny-konrad
-- 🛠️ I'm currently working on private projects outside GitHub.
+- 🌱 I'm currently learning new frameworks from courses.
-- 🌱 I’m currently learning diffrent frameworks for e2e testing.
+- ✨ I have the greatest experience in the Selenium Framework and C#

 My languages:
 - C# ✨